codership/documentation/galeracluster/source/documentation/galera-manager-adding-users.rst

    Dialog Box for Adding Users (Figure 2)

 In the example in the screenshot above, a user name of *bob* was entered, along with a password.
 The other choice is to set the user's privileges: *None*, *Observer*, *Manager*, and *Administrator*.
-At this time, the only fully implemented user type is Administrator.
-However, in soon to be released updates to Galera Manager the other user types will take on meaning.

 The setting of *None* will create a user who may log in, but has no access, can see nothing.
+In the future it can be used to temporary block the user, but currently the users can only be created and deleted.
 A user designated as an *Observer* will be allowed to log in and monitor clusters and nodes, but not make any changes.
 A *Manager* will have all of the privileges of an *Observer*, but will also be allowed to add and delete clusters and nodes, as well as add and remove metrics to monitor.
-The *Administrator* can do everything now, including adding and removing users.
+The *Administrator* can do everything, including adding and removing users.

 .. _`galera-manager-changing-users`: